 Your blood pressure is the barometer of your overall circulatory health.
 Your circulatory system is made up of your heart and blood vessels, which carry oxygen and nutrients throughout your body.
-But did you know that more than 70% of U.S. seniors have high blood pressure?
-High blood pressure, also called hypertension, is a major health risk that can lead to heart disease, stroke, and chronic kidney disease.
+But did you know that over 70% of U.S. seniors have high blood pressure?
+Also called hypertension, high blood pressure is a major health risk that can lead to heart disease, stroke, and chronic kidney disease.

 You can help your elderly loved one take an active role in lowering their blood pressure with simple lifestyle changes such as increasing physical activity and eating healthy, balanced meals.
 If your aging parent lives in an assisted living community, ask about exercise programs and meal options that are low in sodium.
 But if changes in lifestyle don’t help, prescription medications have proven very effective in lowering blood pressure.

 Blood pressure often rises with age, but experts agree that lower numbers are better for overall health.
 Blood pressure is measured in two numbers: systolic and diastolic.
 The top number is the systolic blood pressure, which measures the pressure caused by the heart contracting and squeezing out blood.
 The bottom number is diastolic blood pressure, which measures the pressure when the heart relaxes and fills with blood.

 Guidelines for blood pressure targets in older adults differ among medical organizations.
 The American College of Cardiology (ACC) and the American Heart Association (AHA) updated their guidelines in 2017 to recommend men and women who are 65 or older aim for a blood pressure lower than 130/80 mm Hg.

 |Blood pressure categories for adults 65+||Systolic mm Hg||Diastolic mm Hg|